Israeli military says it has withdrawn its forces from Khan Younis after months of fighting | KRDO

 As of January, the 98th division was the military’s biggest-ever division, as it was specifically bolstered to fight Hamas in Khan Younis.

-When asked by CNN about the reasons for the withdrawal, the IDF declined to comment.
-The IDF also did not comment on whether this means there are no more forces on the ground in southern Gaza.
+Halevi reiterated that the IDF has not left the Gaza Strip and that there are “many troops at this very hour” in the strip.

+“This is a long war; we can’t maintain the same (extent of) troop deployment,” he said, adding, “many achievements are yet to come on our way to the victory.”

-What is also unclear is what the withdrawal means for Israel’s plans to invade Rafah, the southernmost part of Gaza that has become a shelter for hundreds of thousands of Palestinians.
+It’s unclear what the withdrawal means for Israel’s plans to invade Rafah, the southernmost part of Gaza that has become a shelter for hundreds of thousands of Palestinians.
 Israel has said an incursion into Rafah is essential to achieve its goal of eliminating Hamas from Gaza.

+Israeli Defense Minister Yoav Gallant said Sunday that the troops were leaving Gaza to prepare for follow-up missions, including in the Rafah region.

+“The troops exit and prepare ahead of their follow-up missions.
+We saw examples of such missions in action in Shifa.
+And also for their follow-up mission in the Rafah region,” Gallant said in remarks during his visit to the military’s Southern Command.

 Israeli public broadcaster and CNN affiliate Channel 11 on Sunday reported that the remaining forces would be located along the so-called Netzarim Corridor, a route that splits the Gaza Strip in two.
 Named after the former Israeli settlement of Netzarim in Gaza, the corridor intersects one of Gaza’s two main north-south roads, Salaheddin Street, to create a strategic, central junction.